nyaaarlathotep/adventofcode/README.md

 Calm down.
 Maybe I need another day to figure it out.
 Why I passed all the unit tests but can't pass the real users?
 Damn!

+fuuuuuuuuuuuuc, the bitSize!
+Why did it run successfully?
+There are no errors.